 1. Quantitative data

 Quantitative data can be expressed as a number or can be quantified.
-Simply put, quantitative data can be measured by numerical variables.
+Simply put, it can be measured by numerical variables.

-Quantitative data are easily amenable to statistical manipulation and can be represented by a wide variety of statistical types of graphs and chards such as line, bar graph, scatter plot, and etc.
+Quantitative data are easily amenable to statistical manipulation and can be represented by a wide variety of statistical types of graphs and charts such as line, bar graph, scatter plot, and etc.

 Examples of quantitative data: